OctoPrint/octoprint.org/content/blog/2016-07-30-new-release-1.2.15/index.md

 comments: false
 tags:
 - Release
-summary: "Late on the 28th it sadly came to my attention that some users were\nexperiencing severe problems with their printer communication after\nupgrading to the 1.2.14 release just published earlier that day.
-I immediately \nstopped the roll out of 1.2.14 and went to investigate."
+summary: "Late on the 28th it sadly came to my attention that some users were experiencing severe problems with their printer communication after upgrading to the 1.2.14 release just published earlier that day.
+I immediately stopped the roll out of 1.2.14 and went to investigate."
 slug: new-release-1.2.15
 ---